lautarodelosheros/BasicDrawerViewController/README.md

 [![License](https://img.shields.io/cocoapods/l/BasicDrawerViewController.svg?style=flat)](https://cocoapods.org/pods/BasicDrawerViewController)
 [![Platform](https://img.shields.io/cocoapods/p/BasicDrawerViewController.svg?style=flat)](https://cocoapods.org/pods/BasicDrawerViewController)

+This library provides a View Controller that shows up in a portion of the screen and can embed any other kind of View Controller.

+It also has a nice optional zoom animation (similar to the formSheet modal presentation animation), and an elastic effect when you drag to the opposite direction.

+Check out the demo below!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.